redrabbit/git.limo/guides/Getting Started.md

 ## Working with Git

-`GitRekt.Git` exposes a subset of [libgit2](https://libgit2.org) functions and offers a fast API for manipulating Git objects.
+`GitRekt.Git` exposes functions and offers a fast API for manipulating Git objects.

 Let's see a brief example: